j323m13/minikube/README.md

   ```
   ### YAML is life
   We will create the following files in yaml.
-  1. `pihole.yaml` (where we set up the StorageClass, the PersistentVolumClaim, the PersistenVolume)
+  1. `pihole.yaml` (where we set up the StorageClass, the PersistenVolume and the PersistentVolumClaim)
-  2. `pihole-deployment.yaml` (where we set up the deploymwent option of our pihole app)
+  2. `pihole-deployment.yaml` (where we set up the deployment options of our pihole app)
   3. `pihole-svc.yaml` (where we set up the service for our cluster)

 #### `pihole.yaml`
-Remember the ip we searched in minikube.
+Remember the ip we searched in minikube?
 We will set it here in `ExternalIPs`-Option:

 ```apiVersion: storage.k8s.io/v1